 Humans first arrived in Australia around 65,000 years ago, These people are today called Aboriginals or the First Peoples of Australia, and they represent one of the oldest continuous cultures on Earth.
 There was wide variety in aboriginal culture, but many of these people were semi-nomadic and moved to different areas with the seasons.
 There was also a shared religious/cultural tradition which, in English, is called "the Dreamtime."

 Much of Aboriginal culture and history was lost with the arrival of Europeans in the 17th and 18th centuries.
 Australia was discovered and claimed first by the Dutch in 1606. but it was the British who would control and settle the land.
 Famously, the British would use Australia as a penal colony - an open prison that criminals were sent to.
 The term 'criminals', of course, has a very different meaning today, and 'criminals' sent to the harsh environment of Australia included the poor, women, and children.

 Today, however, Australia is a stable, wealthy nation with a high standard of living.
+It is a constitutional monarchy, with Queen Elizabeth II the current monarch.
 Around 30% of the nation's people are immigrants, making it a very multicultural society.
 The national language is English, and with its unique environment and wildlife both on land and in the sea, Australia attracts tourists from all around the world.